 The Stellenbosch Wine Route was the first wine region in South Africa to establish a wine route along an organised network of wineries.
 The route boasts almost 200 wine and grape producers and due to its vastness is divided into a number of sub regions…

 Helderberg (Somerset West)

 The historic student town of Stellenbosch is the ideal place to start your exploration of this region and is not to be missed.

 The wineries that fall under the Helderberg Wine Route’s jurisdiction are all in and around the Somerset West area, a 30 minute drive from the city.
 Historic estates line up alongside cutting edge modern cellars, all producing a wonderful diverse array of wines.
 In recent times, it has acquired a reputation for producing impressive white wines, particularly Sauvignon Blanc and Chardonnay.

 A short drive north of the city will quickly have you in the Durbanville Valley.
 Most of the wine estates here offer wonderful dining in addition to their fabulous wines and many with spectacular views back across the ocean towards Table Mountain.

 Franschhoek Wine Route

-Live performances, spas, birdwatching, brandy tasting, cheese-making, fly-fishing, game drives, horse riding, olives, wine and chocolate experiences, nougat and wine tasting or nuts and wine tasting.
+Live performances, spas, birdwatching, brandy tasting, art galleries, cheese-making, fly-fishing, game drives, horse riding, olives, food and wine pairings and much more.